Springboks to stick with Rugby Championship and SANZAAR - WHIZ News

 The Springboks withdrew from this year’s tournament in Australia because of player welfare concerns after the COVID-19 pandemic prematurely ended the Super Rugby tournament and then delayed its domestic competitions.

-In a statement Wednesday, SANZAAR said South Africa will rejoin the southern hemisphere alliance from next season.
+In a statement Wednesday, SANZAAR said South Africa will rejoin the southern hemisphere’s peak rugby tournament from next season.
 SANZAAR indicated there will be significant changes to its competitions, including Super Rugby, as it adjusts to the new world order created by the coronavirus pandemic.

 “The southern hemisphere rugby powers have recognized the need for change in these difficult times and have committed to an international rugby future through to 2030,” SANZAAR chief executive Andy Marinos said.
 “The re-commitment by the four unions to the long-term future of the international game is an important start as we embark in a new direction.